klinar-fri/visualizations/Readme.md

     Note:<br>
-    The math and code for quadratic berzier curves was inspired by this youtube video: [click](https://www.youtube.com/watch?v=1epwf3iaQNU), while the cubic berzier curves were implemented by myself.<br> Both feature some bugs when rendering splines, make sure to place the control points in <bold>clockwise pattern!<bold>.<br>
+    The math and code for quadratic berzier curves was inspired by this youtube video: [click](https://www.youtube.com/watch?v=1epwf3iaQNU), while the cubic berzier curves i have implemented by myself.<br> Both feature some bugs when rendering splines, make sure to place the control points in $\bold{ clockwise \space pattern!}$<br>